-The Student Code of Conduct includes, but is not limited to, the following:
+The Student Conduct Code includes but is not limited to:

-- Students are to resolve their disputes without resorting to violence. - Students, especially those trained in conflict resolution and peer mediation, are encouraged to help fellow students resolve problems peaceably. - Students can rely on staff trained in conflict resolution and peer mediation strategies to intervene in any dispute likely to result in violence. - Students needing help in resolving a disagreement, or students observing conflict may contact an adult or peer mediator. - Students involved in a dispute will be referred to a conflict resolution or peer mediation session with trained adult or peer mediators.
-Staff and mediators will keep the discussions confidential. - Conflict resolution procedures shall not supplant the authority of staff to act to prevent violence, ensure campus safety, maintain order, and discipline students.
+o Students are to resolve their disputes without resorting to violence.

+o Students, especially those trained in conflict resolution and peer mediation, areencouraged to help fellow students resolve problems peacefully.

+Students can rely on staff trained in conflict resolution and peer mediation strategies to intervene in any dispute likely to result in violence go to the office to contact an adult, or to set up an appointment with peer mediators.

+Students needing help in resolving a disagreement, or students observing conflict may session with trained adult peer mediators.
+Staff and mediators will keep the discussions confidential.

+Students involved in a dispute will be referred to a conflict resolution or peer mediation o Conflict resolution procedures shall not supplant the authority of staff to act to prevent violence, ensure campus safety, maintain order, and discipline students.
-Formatted: Justified, Right: 0.03", Bulleted + Level: 1 + Aligned at: 0.25" + Indent at: 0.5"